About HSCI 2990 A

 Section Description

-This course provides students with an in-depth examination of the dynamics, prevention of, and legal, medical, and other responses to interpersonal violence.
+An in-depth examination of the dynamics, prevention of, and legal, medical, and other responses to interpersonal violence.
 Contemporary issues related to sexual violence, dating/intimate partner violence, and stalking will be discussed at length from both research and practical perspectives.
 Topics covered may include disclosure decisions; neurobiological mechanisms related to trauma and reporting; secondary victimization; understudied and important intersections of victimization, marginalized identities, and systems of oppression; prosocial behaviors; principles of effective prevention programming (e.g., levels of prevention, socioecological and whole school approaches, stages of change model, attitude change theories, etc.) and existing program evaluations; response systems and supports; social policy impacting survivors; psychological and other outcomes of victimization; perpetration risk and protective factors; relationship characteristics and consent; survivor-led collective action; and the use of new technology for social change, among others.

 Section Expectation